Telephone number pooling: Testing and deployment

-An attempt by the United States Telecom Association, a trade group of local phone companies, to propose mandatory 10-digit dialing nationwide was rejected by the FCC in 2000.
+An attempt by the United States Telecom Association, a trade group of local telephone companies, to propose mandatory ten-digit dialing nationwide was rejected by the FCC in 2000.
 The FCC instead adopted many aspects of the Illinois Commerce Commission number pooling trial, including a requirement that telcos actually use 60% percent of their allocations (increased to 75% after three years) before requesting more phone numbers, allocation of new numbers to phone companies in blocks of 1,000 and a requirement that phone companies return unused numbers to a pool.

-Number pooling was implemented in various areas (including Spokane in January 2002) with national rollout in the 100 largest metropolitan statistical areas on March 15, 2002.
+Number pooling was implemented in various areas (including Spokane in January 2002) with national rollout in the 100 largest metropolitan statistical areas (MSAs) on March 15, 2002.

 While mandatory number pooling requirements originally existed only in the top 100 MSA's, the National Association of Regulatory Commissioners (NARUC) petitioned the FCC in 2006 to extend them to rural states to cope with demand for numbers for VoIP.
 All US states have implemented their own regulations requiring that carriers implement number pooling.
 By 2013, even sparsely populated Montana was using number pooling in order to extend the useful life of area code 406, the one area code in the state.

 In some areas, decreased code demand and conservation efforts have allowed the introduction of proposed new area codes to be delayed.
-Area code 564, proposed to overlay the portion of western Washington State currently in area codes 206, 253, 360, and 425 was delayed in 2001 as codes were reclaimed and numbers pooled; it was later reinstated, initially affecting area code 360 and expanding to the other mentioned area codes as needed, with 10-digit dialing set to become mandatory by September 30, 2017.
-A proposed area code 445 overlaying Philadelphia was scrapped in 2003; it was later reinstated, and is set to go into effect on March 3, 2018.
+Area code 564, proposed to overlay the portion of western Washington State currently in area codes 206, 253, 360, and 425 was delayed in 2001 as codes were reclaimed and numbers pooled; it was later reinstated, initially affecting area code 360 and expanding to the other mentioned area codes as needed, with 10-digit dialing mandatory as of September 30, 2017.
+A proposed area code 445 overlaying Philadelphia was scrapped in 2003; it was later reinstated, and went into effect on March 3, 2018.
 An area code 582 intended to split Pennsylvania's existing area code 814 was abandoned in 2012.
+A plan which would have implemented a concentrated overlay in 2002 in the greater Hampton Roads area, Virginia area code 757, was scrapped after number pooling was implemented, and it was not until 2022 that area code 948 was introduced as an all-services overlay area code.

 Number pooling remains available to carriers on an optional basis in many US markets in which it is not yet mandatory.